Effectively irreversible fringe contrast attenuation induced by one degree of freedom: Conclusions

 In the Ramsey interferometer of Ref. \cite{Bertet}, the coherent field acts as a beam splitter.
 Since it is a part of a measuring device, it must act classically \cite{Bohr}.
-The classicality is achieved by increasing the energy of the field, and highly contrasted fringes are produced when many photons are present.
+This classicality is achieved when the energy of the field is increased, what leads to slower atom-field entanglement.
 The quantum system (atom) and the classical system (field) must interact for the shortest time that produces the atom's state splitting required for the interferometry.
-If this interaction time is long, quantum and classical systems get entangled, and, for practical purposes, do not disentangle anymore.
+If this interaction time is long, quantum and classical systems get entangled.
+Then, another kind of classical limit may be envisaged: the field acts as the environment, destroying quantum coherences of the atom.
+The crucial factor seems not to be the energy of the field, but the photon number variance.

-We are grateful to M. C. Nemes and R. Rossi Jr. for fruitful discussions.
-A. R. B. M. acknowledge FAPEMIG (process APQ-2347-5.02/07) and A. C. O. acknowledge FAPESB for partial financial support.
+\acknowledgements{We are grateful to M. C. Nemes, J. G. Peixoto de Faria, and R. Rossi Jr. for fruitful discussions.
+A. R. B. M. acknowledge FAPEMIG, CNPq and CEFET-MG for partial financial support.
+A. C. O. acknowledge FAPESB for partial financial support.}